Takumi Motokawa is a Berlin-based percussionist-pianist-composer-conductor who graduated from New Zealand School of Music.

 While he was based in Wellington, New Zealand for 10 years, he performed a reworked version of “The Passenger” on the marimba with Iggy Pop in the Orcon Internet ad series in 2009.

-From 2006 to 2015, he had been one of the core members of Strike Percussion – a high energy drumming group made up of New Zealand’s most outstanding percussionists, specialising in movement-based, choreographed percussion.
+From 2006 to 2015, he had been one of the core members of Strike Percussion – a high energy drumming group made up of New Zealand’s most outstanding percussionists, specialising in movement-based, choreographed percussion performance.

 Since moving to Berlin, he has been working closely with a Berlin-based producer Shackleton and performed the premiere of his new project “Powerplant” at the Atonal Festival in Berlin 2015.